 Woodside Curriculum Summary of Intent

 Our children are delightful, well behaved and want to learn.
 Through the curriculum and teaching pedagogy, they are developing independence and resilience, both in thinking and practice, and are beginning to question and challenge ideas and opinions that they have been exposed to.
 In this busy, digital age where time for first hand experiences seems to be more limited, we aim to inspire and enthuse the children to take an active interest in current affairs and in the world around them, thus preparing them for society where views are not fixed and are, or should be, open to challenge and question.
 The curriculum, by design, allows and encourages children to learn how to speak out with confidence whilst respecting the views of others in a safe and secure environment.
 The school values : respect, cooperation, determination, trust, kindness, responsibility all underpin this.
 The Woodside curriculum focuses on encouraging independent thinking through enquiry based learning.

 - PSHE allows for challenge of values and views.
 It gives a knowledge beyond the content subject curriculum and encourages the acceptance that all are different, yet equal.

 - History, geography and RE are all structured progressively with each unit investigating a key enquiry question- helping children to explore concepts while questioning values from the past/ present and how they are relevant in today’s society.

-- Art and DT are based around the use of the TASC wheel which encourages collaborative learning where ideas are questioned and challenged.
+- Art and DT are based around a scheme which encourages collaborative learning where ideas are questioned and challenged.
 Children are given time to explore techniques and are encouraged to give reasons for decisions throughout.

 - Science is driven by investigation and self/ group discovery- both inside and outside of the classroom.